Organizing kitchen countertops – 17 tips for keeping counters tidy

 3. Choose your countertop essentials – and stick to them

-There are, of course, some frequently used items that would be impractical to remove from the countertop.
-We’re thinking along the lines of the kettle and toaster, fruit bowl, and maybe a jar of larger cooking utensils.
+There are, of course, some frequently used items that would be impractical to remove from the countertop – this is for instance where you should place an air fryer in a kitchen.
+In addition to your best air fryer, we’re thinking along the lines of the kettle and toaster, and other key appliances.

 With this in mind, it’s a good idea to think about your true countertop kitchen essentials.
 This will vary by household depending on your space and the things you use every day – but keep the list short and try not to add to it unless strictly necessary.

 "Appliances and indeed everything else needs to earn its place on the surface" agrees Julie Stevens at APDO.
 "If it is something that is used on a very regular basis then it can be left out.
 So if your morning breakfast is homemade juice or a shake then whichever appliance you use to make it earns its place.
-If you use certain utensils every time you cook then a jar for those utensils earns its place.
 If you cook rice in a rice cooker 4 or more times a week then the rice cooker earns its place."

 4. Install under cabinet storage